 How To Get an HSA

-Do HSA Funds Cover Dental/Orthodontics?
+Do HSA Funds Cover Other Dental/Orthodontic Treatments?

 What Types of Treatment Can an HSA Cover?

-Anything that is deemed a cosmetic procedure typically will not be covered by your HSA.
+Anything that is deemed a cosmetic procedure typically won’t be covered by your HSA.
 However, in many cases, the line between essential treatment and cosmetic procedures is thin.
 If you are concerned that your treatment might not be covered, speak with your dentist or orthodontist and contact your HSA administrator.

-Commonly Dental Procedures
+Commonly Covered Dental Procedures

 - Dental cleanings